betaflight/betaflight.com/docs/development/API/Dshot.md

 ![GCR encoded bidirectional eRPM frame optimized](./dshot_gcr-optimized.webp)

-This value is then sent uninverted at a bitrate of 5/4 x current Dshot bitrate.
-So on Dshot600 the 21 bits are sent with a bitrate of 750kbit/s.
+This value is then sent uninverted at a bitrate of 5/4 x current DShot bitrate.
+So on DShot600 the 21 bits are sent with a bitrate of 750 kbit/s.

 You might now ask yourself: **WHY?** And that is a good question.
 It turns out that GCR is an excellent transmission format, very robust to jitter.
-Tests during implementation have shown that the error rate of the eRPM packets is significantly lower when using GCR in comparison to sending Dshot frames back to the flight-controller.
+Tests during implementation have shown that the error rate of the eRPM packets is significantly lower when using GCR in comparison to sending DShot frames back to the FC.

 ### Decoding eRPM frame (on flight-controller)